carlosp420/nymphalidae_diversification/MS.md

 $\mu$ ``= 0.2664``).
-These values are lower than the estimated rates for the constant birth--date model estimated on a strict higher level phylogeny of Nymphalidae as defined by @stadler2013 and fall outside the 95% confidence interval (Fig S2;
+These values are lower than the estimated rates for the constant birth--date model estimated on a strict higher level phylogeny of Nymphalidae as defined by @stadler2013 and fall outside the 95% confidence interval (Fig. S2;
 $\lambda$ = [0.35--0.56]; $\mu$ = [0.27--0.51]).

 Some of the 13 changes in diversification correspond to rate